 Use a journal to check in with yourself regularly.
 This will help you stay on track.
 Bonner also recommends using your journal to jot down three things you’re grateful for each day.

 Stay ready so you don’t have to get ready.
 That’s Bonner’s motto and secret to success.
-She says that even when she was in law school and even when she was studying for the bar, she never pulled an all-nighter or sacrificed her overall wellness.
+She says that when she was in law school and even when she was studying for the bar, she never pulled an all-nighter or sacrificed her overall wellness.

 “And this was 20 years ago when nobody was thinking about ‘self-care’” she says.
 Her strategy was simple.
-She studied six days a week and always took one day off and she always started working on projects as soon as they were assigned instead of cramming at the last minute.
-“It’s a marathon, not a sprint,” she says.
+She studied six days a week and always took one day off.
+She would work on projects as soon as she got them instead of cramming at the last minute.

 Ford says careful planning helps her live her soft life too.
 For example, Mondays are for sending pitches to brands and meeting with her manager.
 On Tuesdays, she shoots videos and photos.
 Each week, assess your workload and plan accordingly.